16.33. image_calc

 An example arithmetic string to be passed via -c is:

-The tool respects the normal PEMDAS order of operations except that it parses equal priority operations from right to left, not the expected left to right.
+The tool respects the normal PEMDAS order of operations except that it parses equal priority operations with right-to-left associativity, so, a * b * c becomes a * (b * c).
 Parentheses can be used to enforce any preferred order of evaluation.

 input.tif mask.tif -o output.tif